HOLY CRAP! What the hell is with my mouth?!?!

 I was still considering it right up until I was washing my hands and decided to look at my tooth in the mirror.

-Do NOT look into your tooth in the middle of a root canal!!!
+Do NOT, under any circumstances, look into your tooth in the middle of a root canal!!!

 I immediately marched myself right back to that chair, and for the rest of the procedure did my absolute best to forget I ever saw what my stomach looked like through the crater in my tooth.